sensu/sensu-docs/content/sensu-go/5.17/reference/secrets.md

 ---
 title: "Secrets"
 linkTitle: "Secrets"
-description: "Sensu's secrets management capability allows you to avoid exposing secrets in your Sensu configuration.
-Read the reference to obtain secrets from one or more external secrets management providers and use sensuctl to manage secrets."
+description: "Sensu's secrets management feature allows you to avoid exposing secrets like usernames, passwords, and access keys in your Sensu configuration.
+Read the reference to obtain secrets from one or more external secrets providers and use sensuctl to manage secrets."
 weight: 145
 version: "5.17"
 product: "Sensu Go"